-from the really-now? dept
+from the surely-you-can-trust-a-few-thousand-cops? dept

 The Pentagon's 1033 program is a case study in unintended consequences.
 The idea -- put military equipment back into service rather than simply scrapping it -- has some merit.
 The actual deployment has been a nightmare.

 The Dept. of Defense wondered who could possibly make use of military weapons, armor and vehicles, and came to an almost-logical conclusion.
 Law enforcement agencies became the military's little brother, taking ownership of cheap/free hand-me-downs and putting them to use in the War at Home.

 Of course, a militaristic mindset evolved to match the acquired gear.
 Police departments became armies and citizens, combatants.
 Worse, the program was badly mismanaged and subject to very little oversight.
 The DoD had no idea how much equipment it had dispensed and the agencies on the receiving end weren't much better at tracking their own inventories.

 Shawn Musgrave has obtained two mostly-depressing spreadsheets from the Dept. of Defense listing law enforcement agencies which are currently suspended from the program, or have been in the past.
 He sent this "expedited request" during the Ferguson fallout, during which the DOJ itself expressed concern about the military aura the local PD projected.
 Not that the Pentagon's Defense Logistics Agency cared about the timeliness of its response.
 14 months after issuing his "please hurry" request, the DLA has finally responded.

 The lists contain plenty of suspensions for lost weapons, which possibly means military-grade weapons are in the hands of private citizens.
 The lists also contain intriguing redactions and a few moments of WTF-ness.